 The Maple T.A.
 Cloud enables easy content sharing, so you can access questions created by other Maple T.A. users and share your own content with the community from within Maple T.A.
-Searching for and using publicly shared questions is as easy as working with content you wrote yourself.
-Questions from the Maple T.A.
-Cloud can be copied into your own class, used immediately, or modified to better suit your needs.

 From augmenting a standard course management system to providing automated assessment for a custom-built MOOC, Maple T.A. can be integrated into all your online offerings.